 For several years I wore an 8x loupe around my neck almost every day.
 I initially used it to examine negatives and contact sheets for my darkroom work.
 As time went on and my close-up vision grew less reliable, I started to use the loupe for many different purposes, from examining my daughter’s cuts and scratches to finding telephone numbers in the phone book.
 What I explored under the loupe expanded as I used it to look closely at the little things in the world I couldn’t see clearly.
 The loupe became an intrinsic part of my visual field and I fell in love with the way everything looked through it.
 At the same time, I had become involved with pinhole photography, including teaching the fundamentals with simple, homemade cameras.
 My students and I made lots of cameras.
-One day I realized that I could attach the loupe directly onto the pinhole and perhaps capture what I was seeing under it.
+One night I had a dream and I realized that I could attach the loupe directly onto the pinhole and perhaps capture what I was seeing under it.

-My first experiment, an image of a butter knife on a cloth napkin, was taken with a paper negative and a cardboard camera with the loupe duct-taped onto front of the pinhole.
+My first experiment was an image of a butter knife on a cloth napkin, and was taken with a paper negative and a cardboard camera with the loupe duct-taped onto front of the pinhole.
 It worked and I felt like a new world in photography had opened up for me.
 These images in this portfolio are from the pinhole/loupe experiments over a period of about five years.
 All of them were taken with a 4 x 5 inch pinhole camera with an 8x loupe attached, exposed on sheet film and then developed in a dusty basement darkroom.
 They were made in the spirit of experimentation that has been a part of photography since its beginnings.

 These images, these “LoupeHoles,” were a way into a world that had been right before my eyes all the while.
 I hope that they amuse, frighten, entertain and inspire the viewer to look more closely at the throwaways in life—the little things around the house that are swept out the door and forgotten.